Counseling for Chronic Pain/Illness in Kalamazoo

 Making Counseling for Chronic Pain/Illness Successful

-I have often found that, in order to achieve this effectiveness, it is essential to begin to tap into our own body wisdom.
+In order to achieve this effectiveness, it is essential to begin to tap into our own body wisdom.
 To some, this may be called “intuition” or “Holy Spirit”.
 Whatever you choose to call it, it is the part of your Self that makes your heart beat and your food digest.
 Sometimes chronic pain or illness can cause us, out of anger, to completely shut out our body’s attempts to communicate with us.
 Or, on the opposite side, sometimes those dealing with chronic pain/illness become so hyper-aware of their bodies that it’s hard to identify the relevant messages.

 The ability to listen to our bodies, then, remains an essential piece of this work.
 Sorting out priorities is a first step.
 It may sound like “Should I stay home and rest in order to be able to go to the store tomorrow?
 Or, should I spend time with friends now in order to rejuvenate myself for the trip to the store tomorrow that I expect will be difficult?”
-The style of counseling I offer for managing chronic pain/illness is one that focuses on you reconnecting with what your body is trying to tell you.
+The style of counseling we offer for managing chronic pain/illness is one that focuses on you reconnecting with what your body is trying to tell you.
 What are your needs and what are simply expectations of yourself and others that you have been carrying around needlessly?

 Learning How to Care for Yourself